Darden Restaurants (NYSE:DRI) Releases FY 2023 Earnings Guidance

 Darden Restaurants (NYSE:DRI – Get Rating) issued an update on its FY 2023 earnings guidance on Saturday morning.
 The company provided earnings per share (EPS) guidance of $7.40-$8.00 for the period, compared to the consensus estimate of $7.70.
 The company issued revenue guidance of $10.20 billion-$10.40 billion, compared to the consensus revenue estimate of $10.29 billion.

-Darden Restaurants (NYSE:DRI – Get Rating) last released its quarterly earnings results on Thursday, September 22nd.
-The restaurant operator reported $1.56 earnings per share for the quarter, meeting the consensus estimate of $1.56.
-Darden Restaurants had a return on equity of 40.33% and a net margin of 9.36%.
-The company had revenue of $2.45 billion for the quarter, compared to analyst estimates of $2.47 billion.
-During the same period in the previous year, the company posted $1.76 earnings per share.
-The firm’s revenue was up 6.1% on a year-over-year basis.
-Research analysts forecast that Darden Restaurants will post 7.68 earnings per share for the current fiscal year.
+Darden Restaurants (NYSE:DRI – Get Rating) last released its earnings results on Thursday, September 22nd.
+The restaurant operator reported $1.56 earnings per share for the quarter, hitting the consensus estimate of $1.56.
+The business had revenue of $2.45 billion for the quarter, compared to the consensus estimate of $2.47 billion.
+Darden Restaurants had a net margin of 9.36% and a return on equity of 40.33%.
+The firm’s quarterly revenue was up 6.1% compared to the same quarter last year.
+During the same period last year, the firm posted $1.76 earnings per share.
+As a group, equities research analysts predict that Darden Restaurants will post 7.68 EPS for the current year.

-A number of research analysts have recently issued reports on the company.
-Stephens assumed coverage on Darden Restaurants in a report on Thursday, September 22nd.
-They set an overweight rating and a $140.00 price target on the stock.
-Morgan Stanley lowered their price target on Darden Restaurants from $161.00 to $148.00 and set an overweight rating on the stock in a report on Friday, June 24th.
-KeyCorp upped their price objective on Darden Restaurants from $136.00 to $150.00 and gave the company an overweight rating in a research report on Thursday, October 6th.
-Deutsche Bank Aktiengesellschaft reduced their price objective on Darden Restaurants from $131.00 to $129.00 and set a hold rating for the company in a research report on Friday, September 23rd.
-Finally, Piper Sandler reduced their price objective on Darden Restaurants from $153.00 to $150.00 and set an overweight rating for the company in a research report on Friday, June 24th.
-Four analysts have rated the stock with a hold rating and seventeen have assigned a buy rating to the company.
-Based on data from MarketBeat, the company presently has a consensus rating of Moderate Buy and a consensus target price of $144.10.
+A number of research analysts recently commented on DRI shares.
+Stephens started coverage on shares of Darden Restaurants in a research report on Thursday, September 22nd.
+They set an overweight rating and a $140.00 price objective on the stock.
+KeyCorp boosted their price objective on shares of Darden Restaurants from $136.00 to $150.00 and gave the company an overweight rating in a research report on Thursday, October 6th.
+Wedbush boosted their price objective on shares of Darden Restaurants from $122.00 to $134.00 and gave the company a neutral rating in a research report on Thursday, September 22nd.
+StockNews.com raised shares of Darden Restaurants from a hold rating to a buy rating in a research report on Thursday.
+Finally, Truist Financial boosted their price objective on shares of Darden Restaurants from $136.00 to $142.00 in a research report on Friday, September 23rd.
+Three analysts have rated the stock with a hold rating and eighteen have issued a buy rating to the company’s stock.
+According to data from MarketBeat, Darden Restaurants currently has an average rating of Moderate Buy and an average price target of $144.10.

-In other Darden Restaurants news, Director Nana Mensah sold 1,000 shares of the firm’s stock in a transaction on Tuesday, October 11th.
-The stock was sold at an average price of $128.47, for a total transaction of $128,470.00.
-Following the transaction, the director now directly owns 74 shares in the company, valued at approximately $9,506.78.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-In other news, Director Nana Mensah sold 1,000 shares of Darden Restaurants stock in a transaction on Tuesday, October 11th.
-The stock was sold at an average price of $128.47, for a total value of $128,470.00.
-Following the transaction, the director now directly owns 74 shares in the company, valued at approximately $9,506.78.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, Chairman Eugene I. Lee, Jr. sold 41,442 shares of Darden Restaurants stock in a transaction on Tuesday, August 2nd.
-The shares were sold at an average price of $124.71, for a total value of $5,168,231.82.
-Following the completion of the transaction, the chairman now owns 222,480 shares in the company, valued at $27,745,480.80.
+In other news, Director Nana Mensah sold 1,000 shares of the business’s stock in a transaction on Tuesday, October 11th.
+The shares were sold at an average price of $128.47, for a total value of $128,470.00.
+Following the completion of the sale, the director now directly owns 74 shares in the company, valued at $9,506.78.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+In related news, Chairman Eugene I. Lee, Jr. sold 41,442 shares of the company’s stock in a transaction on Tuesday, August 2nd.
+The shares were sold at an average price of $124.71, for a total transaction of $5,168,231.82.
+Following the completion of the transaction, the chairman now directly owns 222,480 shares in the company, valued at approximately $27,745,480.80.
+The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
+Also, Director Nana Mensah sold 1,000 shares of the company’s stock in a transaction on Tuesday, October 11th.
+The shares were sold at an average price of $128.47, for a total transaction of $128,470.00.
+Following the transaction, the director now owns 74 shares of the company’s stock, valued at $9,506.78.
 The disclosure for this sale can be found here.
-0.93% of the stock is currently owned by company insiders.
+Over the last three months, insiders sold 71,753 shares of company stock worth $9,179,785.
+0.93% of the stock is owned by insiders.

 About Darden Restaurants